haimgel/display-switch/README.md

 [monitor1]
 monitor_id="foobar"
-on_usb_connect_execute = "echo usb connected, monitor 'foobar' being switched" on_usb_disconnect_execute = "echo usb disconnected, monitor 'foobar' being switched"
+on_usb_connect_execute = "echo usb connected, monitor 'foobar' being switched" on_usb_disconnect_execute = "'c:\\program files\\my app.exe' --parameter"
 ```

+Notes:
-Note: external applications are executed as the same user that started `display-switch`.
-This program supports splitting
+1. External applications are executed as the same user that started `display-switch`.
-supplied configuration into application name and parameters, but no other shell features are supported.
+2. This program supports splitting supplied configuration into application name and parameters, but no other shell features are supported.
+3. If the application path contains spaces, surround the full file path with single quotes.
+4. On Windows, escape the backslashes (replace \ with \\, see the example above).

 ### USB Device IDs